actionquake/aq2-tng/Espionage.md

 Sadly, the source code for ETE was never publicly released, as much as I pleaded and asked.
 So there was only one true option left -- write it from scratch.
 This is no small undertaking, but I think it's doable.

 ### Assassinate the Leader
 The first sub-mode that we're looking at porting is Assassinate the Leader.
-This is because the game flow is very straightforward and is almost exactly like normal teamplay as far as basic game logic is concerned, with two major differences:
+This is because the game flow is very straightforward and is almost exactly like normal teamplay as far as basic game logic is concerned, with a few major differences:

 1. A player can `volunteer` to become a leader for their team.
 There's only one leader per team.
 1. The goal of each team is to frag the opposing team's leader, while protecting their own.